Kingdom Bank Limited (Kenya): History

-The bank was founded, as a Charitable Trust, by fifty destitute families on the streets of Nairobi, Kenya's capital and largest city.
+The bank was founded as a charitable trust by 50 destitute families on the streets of Nairobi, Kenya's capital and largest city.
 In March 2010, it merged with another financial institution with a banking license and transformed into a fully fledged commercial bank.
 In March 2010, Jamii Bora merged with City Finance Bank (CFB), a small private financial services provider which, in the past, had provided services to large corporations and high-net-worth individuals.
 In the merger, CFB acquired JBB and took on the name of its new acquisition.
 Other investors in the bank include Baraka Africa Fund (BAF), and other individual investors.

 In March 2020, Co-operative Bank of Kenya, the country's fourth-largest commercial bank, with nearly 10 percent market share of national banking assets, proposed the acquisition of Jamii Bora Bank.

+Kingdom Bank was finally acquired and is a subsidiary of the Co-operative Bank of Kenya since its acquisition in August 2020, is dedicated to fostering the financial growth of MSMEs in Kenya including youth and women-owned enterprises.

+The bank has a network of 23 branches, and is expanding.

 Assets

 In March 2018, the bank's total assets were valued at approximately KSh12.5 billion (US$117 million).

+As of December 2023, the bank had total assets of Ksh 36.7 billion, profit before tax amounting to Ksh 1.08 billion, with interest income reaching Ksh 3.7 billion and non-interest income standing at Ksh 533.7 million.